VozCMS/VozCMS/README.md

 Note: This is a beta release if you find any bug of any kind please let me know, by leaving a message here: https://github.com/VozCMS/VozCMS/issues

+###Requirement:
-Requirement: to use VozCMS you need to have a webserver with php5, that's it.
+To use VozCMS you need to have a webserver with php5, that's it.